Local Option - Special Improvement Districts

 Eligible Technologies

-solar water heat solar space heat geothermal electric solar thermal electric solar thermal process heat solar photovoltaics wind (all) biomass hydroelectric geothermal heat pumps solar pool heating yes; specific technologies not identified wind (small) hydroelectric (small)
+solar water heat solar space heat geothermal electric solar thermal electric solar thermal process heat solar photovoltaics wind (all) biomass hydroelectric geothermal heat pumps solar pool heating wind (small) hydroelectric (small) yes; specific technologies not identified

 Program Summary